Available October 6th

 “This novel is an amazing intertwining of stories of the lives of ordinary men and women who became involved in the Vietnam War.
 As a veteran who served in an armor company (1967/1968) in Nam, this book touched me very deeply.
 The author evokes memories of the loss of innocence, anger and disillusionment but added to that are very deep feelings of love for the men with whom I served.”

 A Grunt Speaks

-A Five Star Book Available Now from Amazon
+Available Now from Amazon

 What was it like to be a nineteen year old US Army infantryman in the highlands of Vietnam in the late ‘sixties?
 Ray Gleason’s book, A Grunt Speaks: A ‘Devil’s Dictionary of Vietnam Infantry Tales & Terms from Unlimited Publishing LLC, uses the terminology and concepts of the Vietnam-era infantry to explore the infantrymen’s attitudes toward their role in the war, the anti-war movement, their enemies and each other.

 From A Grunt Speaks